Shai Gilgeous-Alexander: Personal life

 Gilgeous-Alexander is of Antiguan descent.

-Gilgeous-Alexander has one sibling, a younger brother named Thomasi Gilgeous-Alexander, who played college basketball for the Evansville Purple Aces and later for Northeastern Oklahoma A&M. His first cousin, Nickeil Alexander-Walker, is an NBA player for the Atlanta Hawks.
-The two share a close relationship, having lived together at their high school coach Zach Ferrell’s house.
+Gilgeous-Alexander has one sibling, a younger brother named Thomasi Gilgeous-Alexander, who played college basketball for the Evansville Purple Aces and Northeastern Oklahoma A&M NEO.

+Gilgeous-Alexander's first cousin, Nickeil Alexander-Walker, is an NBA player for the Atlanta Hawks.
+The two share a close relationship, having lived together at their high school coach Zach Ferrell's house.

-Gilgeous-Alexander married his longtime girlfriend, Hailey Summers, in February 2024.
-The couple welcomed their first child, a son named Ares, in April 2024.
+Gilgeous-Alexander married his high school sweetheart, Hailey Summers, on February 14, 2024.
+Summers gave birth to their son, named Ares, on April 25, 2024.

-On October 31, 2025, while Gilgeous-Alexander was playing against the Washington Wizards, his home was burglarized for the second time; the first incident occurred in 2023.
+Gilgeous-Alexander is considered a hometown hero in Hamilton.
+On August 7, 2025, the city held "Shai Rally Day" at Hamilton Stadium to celebrate his accomplishments.
+Hamilton mayor Andrea Horwath presented him with the Key to the City, and they announced the installation of commemorative "Shai Gilgeous-Alexander Way" street signs along Mohawk Road, the neighbourhood where he grew up.
+He was also honored during halftime of that day's Hamilton Tiger-Cats game, where he wore a custom #2 Tiger-Cats jersey.

+In February 2026, Gilgeous-Alexander joined the ownership group of the TD Coliseum in his hometown of Hamilton following the arena's renovation, and the atrium is named after his son Ares with a planned mural.